 Impetigo is an infection of the outer layer of the skin.
-It’s most often caused by the bacteria Staphylococcus aureus or Streptococcus pyogenes.
+It’s most often caused by the bacteria Staphylococcus aureus (called staph) or Streptococcus pyogenes (called group A strep).
 Impetigo is much more common in children, but adults can get it too.
 It’s more common in the summer months.

 Normally, your skin is covered by millions of bacteria.
 Many of these are harmless, and some may be good for you.
 But sometimes harmful bacteria can grow on your skin.
 If these get through the outer layer of your skin (epidermis), they may start to grow more.
 This can cause impetigo.

 There are 3 kinds of impetigo: